HOW YOU CAN HELP

 BUSH TO BEACH RUN 2027

-One runner.
 Hundreds of kilometres.
 Helping kids beat the burn.

-A solo endurance run across NSW raising funds for Fire and Rescue NSW and the Beat the Burn campaign.
+An endurance run across NSW raising funds for Fire and Rescue NSW and the Beat the Burn campaign.

 BUSH TO BEACH RUN 2027

-One runner.
 Hundreds of kilometres.
 Helping kids beat the burn.

-A solo endurance run across NSW raising funds for Fire and Rescue NSW and the Beat the Burn campaign.
+An endurance run across NSW raising funds for Fire and Rescue NSW and the Beat the Burn campaign.

 THE MISSION